cgrant/google-compute-java-deploy/README.md

 Wait a bit for everything to setup.
 You'll see the external IP listed in the command completion

 After this command comes back the server is still running that script we sent so give it time to load, that java install can take a minute or two.
-When its done you should see it at ``http://<vm ip address>:8080``
+When its done you should see it at ``http://<vm ip address>``

 ## Cleanup scripts